 Step 2: Fittonia Terrarium Plants

 Sourcing the plants for this terrarium should be very easy indeed.
-All that’s required is a handful of Fittonia plants and enough moss to cover the soil.
+All that’s required is a handful of Fittonia plants, any desirable extras and enough moss to cover the soil.
 Simple!

-You’re much more likely to find one of the verschaffeltii varieties.
-They’re identified by their smaller leaves when compared with the broad-leaved superba.
-Both are beautiful though!
+You’re much more likely to find one of the verschaffeltii or albivenis varieties.
+They’re identified by their smaller leaves when compared with the broad-leaved superb.

-I’d try to get at least two colours here.
+I’d try to get at least two colors here.
 Enough to provide lots of vibrancy and a nice degree of contrast.

 Step 3: Fittonia Terrarium Build

 Now we build our elegant Fittonia Terrarium!
 It’s probably the easiest terrarium you’ll ever put together, but the devil is in the details.

 If you’re opting for a drainage layer, naturally you’ll need to add that first.
 About an inch in thickness will do just fine.

 Now it’s time for the substrate.